anthonybturner/autocompletebox/README.md

 autocompletebox
 ===============
-JQueryUI Autocomplete box.
+JQueryUI Auto complete box.
-It goes to a mysql database and fetches/searches for users based on what is typed into each field.
+It goes to a mysql database and fetches/searches for words based on what the user types in each field column.
-The field's columns are City, State, Zipcode, County and Area code ( the last two are not implemented yet ).
+Columns are City, State, Zipcode and two other Columns County and Area code ( last two not implemented yet ).